A road trip from Philadelphia to Chicago takes you from the city of brotherly love to the windy city.

 - Susquehanna River - The longest river on the eastern coast of America, running for 444 miles, from Cooperstown, New York to Susquehanna State Park in Maryland.

-- City Of Pittsburgh - The 2nd most populous city in the state of Pennsylvania, known as steel city due to its famous steel production, incredible architecture and collection of 446 bridges.
+- Pittsburgh - The 2nd most populous city in the state of Pennsylvania, known as steel city due to its famous steel production, incredible architecture and collection of 446 bridges.

 - Cuyahoga Valley National Park - Designated a national park in the year 2000, Cuyahoga Valley features forests, rolling hills and waterfalls, abundant with a huge range of wildlife, located along the banks of the Cuyahoga River.